Oculoplastics & Eye Lids

 Located at Baptist Hospital in Miami, the Center for Excellence in Eye Care offers a wide variety of treatments that rejuvenate appearance and enhance vision, including blepharoplasty (also known as eyelid lift, upper eyelid surgery, lower eyelid surgery, and cosmetic eyelid surgery), dermal fillers (Restylane, Juvederm), and Botox injections.
-Dr. Lee works carefully with our demanding south Florida patients to identify the best options for each individual.
+Dr. Victoria works carefully with our demanding south Florida patients to identify the best options for each individual.

 Upper Eyelid Surgery, technically termed upper eyelid blepharoplasty, this small surgery removes excess skin and fat from the upper eyelids and corrects any irregularities in the eyelid crease.
 By removing drooping skin folds, blepharoplasty may open up the superior field of view, rejuvenate eyelid appearance, and indirectly reduce forehead creases (by decreasing the need to raise eyebrows to pull up sagging eyelid skin).
 Please click the following link for more detailed information on upper lid blepharoplasty.